ElinaBoman/rootme/README.md

 ![Newsletter](/docs/readme/readme_images/news-letter.png)

 #### SEO
 Early in the project development I started researching and planning search engine optimization.
-I wrote down keywords that I thought would be appropriate for an e-commerce selling plant.
+I wrote down keywords that I thought would be appropriate for an e-commerce selling plants.
 I tried short- and long tailed words.
 Some of the short tailed words were: cuttings, plants, root.
 A few longtailed words were: Grow plants yourself, Buy plants as presents, cuttings from plants.
-I used Wordtracker to filter my KEYwords and research their relevance and compare it to similar words.
+I used Wordtracker to filter my key words and research their relevance and compare it to similar words.
 When I started finishing up the project I tried implementing some of these words to improve my search optimization.

 Before finishing the project a sitemap.xml and robots.txt file was created to optimize search engine results.
 The sitemap was created with XML Site map and placed in the root directory of the project.
 The robots.txt file was also placed in the root directory with instructions for search engine crawlers of what folders they were allowed inside.
 I choose to disallow accounts and baskets for user privacy reasons.

-Before finishing the project a sitemap.xml and robots.txt file was created to optimize search engine results.
-The sitemap was created with XML Site map and placed in the root directory of the project.
-The robots.txt file was also placed in the root directory with instructions for search engine crawlers of what folders they were allowed inside.
-I choose to disallow accounts and baskets for user privacy reasons.

 ### Database Schema
 Early in the project I started thinking about the models that I would need in this project.
 I started thinking about which models should be related to each other and what kind of table it would be.
-Below is an early sketch of my models.
+Below is a early sketch of my models.
 They were later modified and do not represent the finished product, but the relationship between them stayed the same.
 The database model sketch was created with Lucidchart.

 ![Database models](/docs/readme/readme_images/database-models.png)